Freshmen Orientation FAQs

 If you are unable to attend any of the scheduled Orientation sessions, you should call the Office of Orientation at (904) 620-1722 for instructions.

 Yes.
 Students pay a $35 Orientation fee, along with a $125 associated program cost when making their Orientation Reservation.
 A student's reservation will not be held unless payment is submitted.
 Please know that all fees and costs are non-refundable.
-Parents/guests pay a separate $75 fee to participate in the Parent Orientation program.
-This fee is due at the time the Parent and Family Reservation Form is submitted.
+Parents and Family members are also welcome to attend the Parent and Family Orientation.
+Registration is $100 per adult and the reservations can be made through the Parent and Family Orientation website on the "Make a Reservation

 Yes.
 At the conclusion of the Orientation program, students may purchase their textbooks at the UNF Bookstore in the Student Union or through the UNF bookstore website